projectatomic/atomic-site/source/docs/quickstart.md

 ## Step by Step on VirtualBox

-Here's how to get started with Atomic on your machine using VirtualBox on Windows, OS X or Linux.
+Here's how to get started with Atomic on your machine using VirtualBox on Windows, OS X, or Linux.

-1. Download the VirtualBox image.
+1. Download the qcow2 image of your choice (Fedora or CentOS).

-2. Run `bzip2 -i [filename]` to uncompress the downloaded image.
+2. Convert the qcow2 image to vdi, using the instructions above.

 3. Start VirtualBox.